IBM-Cloud/get-started-node/README-CF-DeploymentOptions.md

 You can see these using the command `ibmcloud cf buildpacks | grep -i node`

-Two buildpack related details can optionally be specified when deploying Node applications:
+Two buildpack related details can optionally be specified when deploying Node.js applications:

 * a type of the buildpack to use (listed above) - this can be specified on the CLI
 * a specific version of the Node.js engine - this can only be specified in the package.json file